VoodooSMBus/VoodooSMBus/README.md

 - Add the four patches found here https://github.com/linusyang92/macOS-ThinkPad-T480s/blob/master/EFI/CLOVER/config.example.plist#L436-L467 and https://github.com/linusyang92/macOS-ThinkPad-T480s/blob/master/EFI/CLOVER/config.example.plist#L500-L535 to supress loading of those kexts
 - Install this kext

+## Configuration

+Some settings can be configured in the `Configuration` dictionary in `Info.plist`:

+* `DisableWhileTyping` Enable disable while typing functionality.
+After a key press the touchpad is deactivated for a certain amount of time, specified by
+* `DisableWhileTypingTimeoutMs` The amount of time in milliseconds that touch input is ignored after typing
+* `IgnoreSetTouchpadStatus` Ignores messages from the keyboard driver to disable the touchpad.
+If not ignored, the touchpad can usually be toggled with the `PrtSc` key.

 ## Current Status

 Currently the following Intel I/O Controller Hubs are supported and tested: